faizan35/Linux-Exercises/Exercises/1-Automated-Backup-Script/README.md

 Feel free to explore additional Linux commands and options to enhance your script.

-# Solution
+## Solution & Theory

-The solution for this exercise can be found in the [solution.md](./solution.md) file.
-Before checking the solution, try to implement the script on your own.
+The solution for this exercise can be found in the [Solution](./solution.md) file and detailed theory about the commands [Theory](./theory.md) file Before checking the solution, try to implement the script on your own.

 Happy coding!